travellingsky/blog/content/travel-tips-we-use-to-snag-the-best-deals.md

 * They have so many tours and ticketing available there is no real need to go anywhere else
 * Service to date (completed over 20+ tours with them) have been great

-TIP: Book your tour (ensure its cancel-able), then keep your eyes peeled for a coupon.
+**TIP:** Book your tour (ensure its cancel-able), then keep your eyes peeled for a coupon.
 The coupons don't come out too often, but give you great savings if you are able to grab it.

 **_<Viator Link>_**

+### Book Transportation

+Of course once again Ebates comes into play, if the site allows it.
+Some will some will not.

+Not all places you travel will require a car, so think about this carefully before you go ahead and book a car.
+A lot of places public transportation is sufficient and very easy to use.

+**TIPS:** If you do book a car ensure you take up the full protection insurance.
+Yes it costs money but better safe than sorry.
+Someone is our group was glad he got the insurance after his accident.

+Get an International Drivers license.
+Not all countries require it, but some will not let you rent a car unless you have it.

+These are the places we did and did not need a car

+London - Underground & Buses were fine

+Scotland - We rented a car as we were driving around the Highlands

+Italy - Trains were great, did not need a car at all.
+Also used the Viator Tours and did a lot of walking

+Ireland - We rented a car because we drove around the island.

+Caribbean Islands - You only need a car if you plan to travel around the Island.
+If you are spending most of your time at an All Inclusive Resort then its not needed.

+China - Hard to tell, we did this as part of a Tour.

+**_<car rental links>_**

+Check out my blog on [Travel Tips ](www.skytravelblogger.com/travel-tips "Travel Tips")for tips while you are traveling, with your newly created itinerary.